It’s common knowledge that LinkedIn is an incredible platform for lead generation and relationship building.

 While you can quickly hit Accept in response to a new connection request and move on to other tasks, this won’t help you get to know or build a relationship with your new connection.

-I recommend that you take the few extra minutes and reply personally to every connection request that you decide to accept.
-And of course, click Ignore for those you don’t want to add to your network
+I recommend you take the few extra minutes to reply personally to every connection request you decide to accept.
+And, of course, click Ignore if you don’t want that person in your network.